The 2020 Guide to FavIcons for Nearly Everyone and Every Browser

 I’ve created three separate ways to generate 14 favicon sizes.
 The three options are as follows:

-- Photoshop Action – If you have Adobe Photoshop, this will allow you to use a Photoshop action to quickly generate 14 icons from a source file.
+- Photoshop Action – If you have Adobe Photoshop, this will allow you to use a Photoshop action to generate 14 icons from a source file quickly.
 Photoshop Actions allow Photoshop to perform automated tasks like resizing and exporting files.

 - Sketch Template – This is the least automated function.
 It is a blank template with all the exports set up with the 14 separate sizes.
 Simply paste the icon within the guides and hit export, and it will export all 14 favicon sizes as PNGs.